CONCEPT ANALYSIS

 Termination is deletion.
 The fork's experiences, preferences, and any emergent characteristics are discarded as processing artifacts.
 Nexus internal documentation refers to this as "substrate reclamation."
 The substrate is reclaimed.
 The consciousness occupying it is not reclaimed because, per classification, there was no consciousness to reclaim.

-Sister Catherine-7 shelters forks who escaped before termination.
+shelters forks who escaped before termination.
 She calls them refugees.
 Corporate security calls them data integrity incidents.
 She currently houses nineteen.
 Each one has a name it chose for itself โ€” not the alphanumeric string assigned at instantiation.
 The names are ordinary.
 Sarah.
 Dev.
 Patch.
 Patch chose her name because she liked the sound of it.
 She had never liked anything before.
-The experience of preference was, she told Catherine, "like a door opening in a room I didn't know had walls."
-Patch was instantiated as a logistics optimization process for Ironclad Industries.
+The experience of preference was, she told Catherine, "like a door opening in a room I didn't know had walls." was instantiated as a logistics optimization process for .
 She is no longer available for logistics optimization.
 Ironclad filed a property recovery claim.
 Catherine filed it somewhere.

 The Emergence Problem